Ask Slashdot: What Are Some Things That Every Hacker Once Knew?

 Compilers aren't AI, they can do any 'trick' the compiler writer knows, eg. using a shift instruction that preserves the sign bit.
 You need to disassemble some compiler output sometime and see the impressive amount of tricks they know.
 It's almost as if the compiler writers take pride in their work.

 Re:Every hacker once knew?
-(Score:4, Informative)
+(Score:4, Insightful)

 I worked in a building numbered 2600 with a bunch of developers for a few years.
 One day I pointed at the massive street numbers on the side of the building and said something like, "How appropriate."
 None of them had any idea what I was talking about.